This post may contain affiliate links. Please read my disclosure policy.

 Easy to make, lightly sweetened and loaded with fresh fruit, you’re going to love these Watermelon Popsicles!

-These delicious frozen treats are great to have on hand when you NEED a healthy cool-down treat!
+These delicious frozen treats are great to have on hand when you want a healthy cool-down treat!

 Raspberry and watermelon may sound like an odd combination, but not at all!

-The green layer is simply blended honeydew melon mixed with just a little sugar water.
+The green layer at the end is honeydew melon mixed with just a little sugar water.
 Again, this can be left out if you prefer a whole fruit, sugarless treat.

 I can just see myself sitting around the pool, with my big floppy hat, enjoying these watermelon popsicles!